angelhof/gpus-kmeans/README.md

 ## Evaluation
 - (Kallas) Find dataset with many dimension
+- Keep the Final error metric for each implementation, because different ones mean different time to converge

 ### Automate evaluation
 - **(OK)** Write a script that executes all implementations for all datasets